shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

       "type": "string"
     },
     "active": {
-      "description": "The active category is shown in the frontend and is used, if switched to inactive it's not in use and won't be shown in the frontend.", "type": "boolean"
+      "description": "The active category is shown and used in the frontend.
+If switched to inactive, it's not in use and won't be shown in the frontend.", "type": "boolean"
       },
     "name": {